 Upon successful completion of the Bridge Watch Rating program, you should be able to:

-- understand the organization and duties of ships personnel;
+- understand the organization and duties of ship personnel;

 - steer the vessel;

 - keep a lookout;

 - work safely with chain, fibre and wire ropes including knots and splices;